Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/hardware.md

 ### Errors
 This syscall does not throw any errors.

+## `devfind(type: string): string...`
+Returns all paths to devices that have the specified type implemented.

+### Arguments
+1. `name`: The device type to search for

+### Return Values
+The path to each node in the device tree that has the specified type.

+### Errors
+This syscall does not throw any errors.

 ## `devinfo(device: string): table?`
 Returns a table with information describing a device node.